Bachelor of Science in Intelligent Systems Engineering

 You’ll have all kinds of opportunities to get meaningful experience and make your engineering education what you want it to be.

 Tackle team projects.
 Conduct research with a faculty member.
 Intern for engineering-intensive local employers like NSWC Crane naval base, engine designer and manufacturer Cummins, and pharmaceutical company Eli Lilly—or for employers anywhere in the world.
-You can even earn another major or minor at the School of Informatics and Computing or at IU schools like the Kelley School of Business or the School of Public and Environmental Affairs.
+You can even earn another major or minor at the School of Informatics, Computing, and Engineering or at IU schools like the Kelley School of Business or the School of Public and Environmental Affairs.

 You’ll graduate well prepared to succeed in a popular and growing field—demand for engineers is expected to lead to 250,000 more engineering jobs between 2014 and 2023.
 You’ll also be ready for a graduate program in engineering or another discipline, like business or law.